-The following is an excerpt from AHP’s new book, Redefining Healthcare Philanthropy, written by thought leaders from across the profession.
+The following is an excerpt from AHP’s book, Redefining Healthcare Philanthropy, written by thought leaders from across the profession.

 A well written case statement is a powerful tool in major gift fundraising, while a poorly prepared case statement can quickly deflate the enthusiasm of a potential donor.
 Developing a strong, thoughtful case sets the tone and theme for your campaign and provides an ideal means for pre-campaign cultivation of key constituencies.

 Optimizing Your Case Statement

 At the end of the day, there are three key points to remember to optimize the effectiveness of any case statement.

 - Giving is about passion and inspiration.
 Although factual support and justification is vital to any strong case statement, the case statement will not be compelling to the donor or successful for the campaign if it does not clearly and enthusiastically communicate the passion and inspiration of the initiative.
 What is the impact on people?
 How does this truly touch and improve lives?
 How does it transform the way we provide care?